 Eligible faculty and staff participate in a defined contribution retirement plan administered by Teachers Insurance Annuity Association and College Retirement Equities Fund ("TIAA-CREF").
-For the years ended June 30, 2016 and 2015, the Colleges' total payroll expense was approximately \$78,970,000 and \$79,923,000, respectively, of which approximately \$51,430,000 and \$53,787,000 represented salaries and wages of employees covered under the defined contribution plan, respectively.
+For the years ended June 30, 2017 and 2016, the Colleges' total payroll expense was approximately \$79,468,000 and \$78,970,000, respectively, of which approximately \$56,112,000 and \$51,430,000 represented salaries and wages of employees covered under the defined contribution plan, respectively.
 The Colleges' requirements to contribute to the retirement plan are specified by four collective bargaining agreements and by personnel policies for non-represented employees.
 Employer contribution rates are established by employee category.
 There are no required employee contributions to the plan.
 Depending upon the position category, employees may be eligible for the plan from as early as date of hire to as long as two years from date of hire.
 All eligible employees are vested from the date of eligibility.
-During the years ended June 30, 2016 and 2015, contributions made by the Colleges under this plan totaled approximately \$6,138,000 and \$6,246,000, or approximately 11.93% and 11.61% of covered salaries, respectively.
+During the years ended June 30, 2017 and 2016, contributions made by the Colleges under this plan totaled approximately \$6,127,000 and \$6,138,000, or approximately 10.92% and 11.93% of covered salaries, respectively.

 Additionally, certain employees participate in one of two defined benefit plans (Vermont Employees Retirement System or Vermont State Teachers Retirement System).
 Employees who were participants in either of these plans prior to their employment by the Colleges are allowed to continue participation.
-Covered salaries for employees participating in the Vermont Employees Retirement System during the years ended June 30, 2015 were approximately \$64,700 and employer contributions were approximately \$6,900.
-During the year ended June 30, 2016, there were no covered salaries for employees participating in the Vermont Employees Retirement System and there were no employer contributions.
-There were no contributions to the Vermont State Teachers Retirement System during 2016 and 2015.
+During the years ended June 30, 2017 and 2016, there were no covered salaries for employees participating in the Vermont Employees Retirement System and there were no employer contributions.
+There were no contributions to the Vermont State Teachers Retirement System during 2017 and 2016.

 In addition, full-time faculty employees who have worked for the Colleges for 15 years may elect early retirement at age 55 and receive 50% of their annual salary as of their retirement date; full-time faculty employees who have worked for VSC for ten years may elect early retirement at age 55 and receive 40% of their annual salary as of their retirement date.
 In addition, VSC will pay 12% of the retiree's early retirement wages to the individual.
 This 12% payment represents VSC's contribution, which would have been made to the individual TIAA/CREF pension account.
 The payments due under this program are funded by VSC, as needed.
-During the years ended June 30, 2016 and 2015, contributions for these benefits were approximately \$1,011,000 and \$1,017,000, respectively.
+During the years ended June 30, 2017 and 2016, contributions for these benefits were approximately \$859,000 and \$1,011,000, respectively.